Safe Sleep for Infants

 • Never place a baby to sleep on the same sleep surface as an adult or another child

-• Ensure your crib, cradle or bassinet is away from windows, curtains, blind cords, lamps, electrical plugs, and extension cords
+• Ensure your crib, cradle or bassinet is away from windows, curtains, blind cords, lamps, electrical plugs and extension cords

-• Remove mobiles and toy bars when the baby begins to push up on her hands and knees.
+• Remove mobiles and toy bars when baby begins to push up on her hands and knees.

 There comes a time when you have to move your toddler to their new bed.
 Making the move to a toddler bed is a big one, and there are definitely some factors to keep in mind before doing so.
 Remember, no longer being in a crib means that your child now has easy access to his room and the house in a way he never had before.
 That would make any child a little curious!
 Before making the big move to a toddler bed, keep the following safety concerns in mind.